 The first thing you’ll need to go over is the layout of each room you’ll be working on, you’ll need to note all cable sockets, as well as any cables, which may need to be covered up.
 Next, you’ll have to make sure that both the natural light and the lamplight are “distributed” accordingly in every room, as you don’t want to have a room with a brightly-lit side and another side, where there’s absolutely no lighting at all.
 Even if a room is designed in such a way, it will be your task to find a proper place for each and every single piece of furniture and décor.

 Of course, before moving on to furniture placement, you’ll have to check if there is any paint work that needs to be done.
-Painting and even re-painting walls and ceilings needs to be done before any kind of furniture is placed inside, otherwise you risk damaging the said pieces.
+Painting and even re-painting walls and ceilings need to be done before any kind of furniture are placed inside, otherwise, you risk damaging the said pieces.
 You should also take note of any loose floorboards or floors that need to be replaced.

 After this bit of technical work is completed, you can start selecting colours, shades, nuances, furniture and décor for the office.
 Always make sure to keep colours and colour combinations to a maximum of three, with one of them always being either black or white.
 This way, you’ll not only be able to achieve the modern-esque look most office establishments are aiming for these days, but you’ll also be have the chance to work with a wider-range of furniture and decorations.